Sugar — Hiding in Plain Sight

 It’s no wonder that sugar consumption has skyrocketed over that past few generations.
 In fact, the average American consumes the equivalent of over 23 teaspoons of added sugar per day.
 That’s despite the American Heart Association’s recommendation of limiting added sugar intake to no more that 6 teaspoons for women and 9 for men.

-This is troubling when you consider that excessive sugar intake has been linked to an increased risk of numerous health issues including type 2 diabetes, obesity, heart disease, reduced immune function, mood imbalances, among others.
+This is troubling when you consider that excessive sugar intake has been linked to an increased risk of numerous health issues affecting our metabolism, immune system, and brain.

 The fact that added sugar is lurking in so many packaged foods and beverages can make it a real challenge for health-conscious people to know how much they’re actually consuming.
 For example, a large flavored coffee from certain coffee chains can contain up to 25 teaspoons of sugar!